Eastern Shore (Nova Scotia): History

 Canso, along with Annapolis Royal, Halifax, and Lunenburg, are some of North America's earliest settlements.
 The Battle at Jeddore (1722) is one of the many historic events to occur along the shore.

 A railway had been proposed during the 1880s to run east from Dartmouth, however the sparse settlement and lack of industrial economic activity saw the railway line swing north up the Musquodoboit River at Musquodoboit Harbour to access the fertile agricultural district of the Musquodoboit Valley.
-Another railway project was proposed to run between Pictou and the village of Guysborough and on to Canso during the age of sail, when Can-so rivalled Halifax as the most important first port of call in Nova Scotia for westbound trans-Atlantic vessels, as Canso was roughly the same distance by rail from the New Brunswick–Nova Scotia border as Halifax.
+Another railway project was proposed to run between Pictou and the village of Guysborough and on to Canso during the age of sail, when Canso rivalled Halifax as the most important first port of call in Nova Scotia for westbound trans-Atlantic vessels, as Canso was roughly the same distance by rail from the New Brunswick–Nova Scotia border as Halifax.
 A rail line was eventually graded and bridges constructed between Pictou and Guysborough during the 1930s, however, tracks were never laid and the project was abandoned, leaving most of the Eastern Shore without rail service.

 During the post-World War II period, the provincial government upgraded local roads, that resulted in the present alignment of Trunk 7.

 During the 1980s-90s, when the rail line was abandoned, the controlled-access Nova Scotia Highway 107 was built from the Burnside Industrial Park in Dartmouth to Musquodoboit Harbour, to assist commuters and truck-traffic that travels to rural Municipal Halifax and to Highway 102 via Highway 118.

 A 1990s regional development project saw the port of Sheet Harbour redeveloped into an important regional deep-water port.
 The facility is most heavily used during the winter months, when the Northumberland Strait port of Pictou is iced-in and industrial shippers from Pictou County truck shipments to Sheet Harbour.
 A large industrial greenhouse, sawmill operation, and wharf, are also located on site.
 Beaver Harbour was home to a trans-Atlantic cable station which was operated by Teleglobe, but is now decommissioned.